Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Problem Statement

-Now suppose that we have a linear ``forward'' operator $T$ that maps sample paths of the prior input process $b^0$ to sample paths of another process $u$, which also takes values in $C(\mathcal{D})$.
+Now, suppose that we have a linear forward operator $T$ \nomenclature{$T$}{linear forward operator}{nomencl:T} that maps sample paths of the prior input process $b^0$ to sample paths of another process $u$ \nomenclature{$u$}{observation process $T(b)$}{nomencl:u}, which also takes values in $C(\mathcal{D})$.
 We make the following assumptions on this operator.

 \begin{assumption}[Operator] We assume the following: \begin{enumerate}[label=(\roman*)] \item The forward map $T:C(\mathcal{D})\to C(\mathcal{D})$ is linear and bounded (with operator norm $C_T>0$).

 \item There exists a positive sequence $\tilde w= \{\tilde w_n\}_{n=1}^\infty$ and a corresponding space $\mathcal{H}_{\tilde w}$ as in \eqref{eq:rkhsdefnotation}, with Hilbert space norm $\|\cdot\|_{\mathcal{H}_{\tilde w}}$, which constitutes a RKHS continuously embedded in \ssw{Continuous embedding (or variation of this phrase)} $C(\mathcal{D})$ such that for some positive constant $C_{\tilde w}$,